CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 Avoid using ``eval``
 ++++++++++++++++++++
-Statements with ``eval`` can obfuscates the code considerably.
+Statements with ``eval`` can obfuscates the code considerably, and also make refactoring (such as changing variable names) more difficult.
 In almost all cases code can rewritten that avoids eval.
 If necessary use function handles

     **very bad:**